robinrojh/tp/docs/DeveloperGuide.md

     1. Delete the networkers.json in data folder and launch the application <br>
     Expected: the networkers.json should be created on launch
     2. To simulate a corrupted data file, change the value of a field of a Client or a Procedure to a non-String value.
 Then, launch the application. <br>
-    Expected: The AddressBook opens but does not load any Clients and Procedures with an error message in the log.
+    Expected: The networkers.json opens but does not load any Clients and Procedures with an error message in the log.